 Proposed alterations should ideally be sent to the General Secretary with sufficient notice prior to the general meeting, to ensure it can be checked for adherence to the Club Regulations.
 Alterations to a constitution that conflict with the minimum requirements set by the Club Regulations must not be enforced and should be rolled back immediately.

 Clubs that fail abide by their constitution, or enact unenforceable constitutional changes will be referred to Student Council.
-This could lead to formal warning, penalties. or disaffiliation with the Flinders University Student Association.
-In particularly severe cases, this could lead to revocation of the club’s registration; prohibiting the club from operating on Flinders University campuses entirely.
+This could lead to formal warning, penalties. or disaffiliation with the Flinders University Student Association; prohibiting the club from operating on Flinders University campuses.